Around the Nation

 CWIEK: And lawsuits mean more uncertainty - and more waiting, possibly stalling the process for years to come.
 Which bridge supporters say might just be their opponent's game plan.

 For NPR news, I'm Sarah Cwiek in Detroit.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.